anoop-panakool/kubernetes-lab/lab/namespaces/Readme.md

 - We might be afraid that a team will accidentally replace a production release of an application with an untested beta.

-We might be concerned that performance tests will slow down the whole cluster.
-Fear is one of the main reasons why we tend to be defensive and conservative.
-In some cases, it is founded on past experiences.
-In others, it might be produced by insufficient knowledge of the tools we adopted.
-More often than not, it is a combination of the two.
+- We might be concerned that performance tests will slow down the whole cluster.

+### What is the Problem with Multiple Clusters?

+- The problem with having many Kubernetes clusters is that each has an operational and resource overhead.
+Managing one cluster is often very hard.
+Having a few is complicated.
+Having many can become a nightmare and requires quite a significant investment in hours dedicated to operations and maintenance.

+- If that overhead is not enough, we must also be aware that each cluster needs resources dedicated to Kubernetes.
+The more clusters we have, the more resources (CPU, memory, IO) are spent.
+While that can be said for big clusters as well, the fact remains that the resource overhead of having many smaller clusters is higher than having a single big one.

 Let's create a POD named [labelex.yaml](https://github.com/shivamjhalabfiles/kubernetes-lab/blob/master/Labs/Labels-and-Selectors/labelex.yaml) that initially has one label (`env=development`):
 ```yaml